 This facility also received a strong long-term care grade.
 In fact, we awarded it an above average score of B in this area.
 In a long-term care setting, the primary objective is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
 After looking at the amount of care provided by aids and other staff, we then analyzed the facility's vaccination statistics.
 This facility vaccinated 91.5 percent of its residents for pneumonia, which happens to be a bit less than we anticipated but still a reasonably acceptable figure.
 Clearly, this place is doing something right in this area as it also excelled at keeping its patients out of the hospital.
 It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Gowanda Rehabilitation and Nursing Center?

 Short-term Care Quality

-This nursing home's third highest area was short-term care.
-In that area, we awarded this facility a grade of B-.
-In computing our short-term care scores, we assess the facility's levels of skilled nursing, which includes registered nurses, physical therapists occupational therapists and other highly trained professionals.
-This area is more often than not a fair measure of the nursing home's ability to rehabilitate patients.
-Unfortunately, we weren't able to find registered nurse or physical therapy staffing data for this facility.
-The last measure we looked at in this area is the number of patients who were able to leave the nursing home and return home.
-We discovered that just 5.9 percent of this facility's residents were able to return home, which is below average.
+Turning to another strength for this nursing home, we gave them one of our more positive grades in our short-term care category as well, with a grade of B. In determining our short-term care scores, we scrutinize the facility's levels of skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other licensed professionals.
+This grade is frequently a reliable measure of a facility's rehabilitation services.
+Unfortunately, we weren't able to locate information on registered nurse or physical therapy staffing for this nursing home.
+The last metric we looked at in this area is the percentage of patients who were able to leave the facility and return to the community.
+We discovered that 5.9 percent of this facility's residents were able to return home.